 The Office of Research and Sponsored Programs invites faculty to submit research proposals focused on high impact and innovation in any STEM discipline that has the potential to change the direction of a particular area of study.
-This program supports the University’s strategic plan to advance research and creative activities.
 Awards of up to $50,000 for one year will be used to generate preliminary data sufficient for submission of an NSF- or DOE-type grant proposal.
 Funds can support graduate student stipends, nonprofessional personnel, equipment, materials, supplies and animal costs.

 Eligibility: Although tenure-track faculty may apply, the focus of this program is directed to established researchers and senior faculty.